ethereum/ethereum-org-website/public/content/developers/docs/accounts/index.md

 ## Prerequisites {#prerequisites}

-We recommend you first read through our [introduction to Ethereum](/developers/docs/intro-to-ethereum/).
+To help you better understand this page, we recommend you first read through our [introduction to Ethereum](/developers/docs/intro-to-ethereum/).

 ## Account types {#types-of-account}